28

 —Humans! vague, senseless moving objects. . . . . ! humans, if not mere gambols! humans, if not malingerers! later, shall this sickness be finally ripe, i shall teach them how the game is to be rightfully played . . . .

 (And then sleep too, my one and only recourse, has done nothing but betray me; it grew into nothing but torment; i came out of it ever more exhausted than before i entered—O how the Voice presented itself before me only to later deny me! how close, yet how distant!
 Spirits, they descend into my dreams—their presence filled me to overflowing—the self, having no autonomous space left, withdrew, clearing up a vast hollow in which words, disemboweled from their everyday penury, scatter themselves like disposable loins—and lo!—the most beautiful poems i have ever seen composed—the most magnificent visions—ways of reasoning i have never thought possible—thoughts i never have thought plausible—wondrous, ecstatic insights—burning maxims, anecdotes, dialogues—the typewriter racking manuscripts after manuscripts without respite—O this god who is so set on expressing himself on human language, pity me!
-Breathless, i borrowed the cosmic breath—i inhaled the stars, the planets, my whole inner constellation — my dilated chest make as if to burst—but no sooner than i wake up then everything became quiet, i am thrown back again into this worthless mortal morning shell, dumb, paralyzed, pale, blasted; in vain do i try to spread my hand, reaching for the glorious white inks that shone in the bottomless depth of the night i have just been snatched from violently. . . the words dissemble like smoke into the air, nothing is left except this foreground consciousness, this gaol of being in which my rejected genius lay hidden behind the curtain, jacking and wasting itself off into one long empty masturbation that is this life. . . . . .
+Breathless, i borrowed the cosmic breath—i inhaled the stars, the planets, my whole inner constellation — my dilated chest make as if to burst—but no sooner than i wake up then everything became quiet, i am thrown back again into this worthless mortal morning shell, dumb, paralyzed, pale, blasted; in vain do i try to spread my hand, reaching for the glorious white inks that shone in the bottomless depth of night i have just been snatched from violently. . . the words dissemble like smoke into the air, nothing is left except this foreground consciousness, this gaol of being in which my rejected genius lay hidden behind the curtain, jacking and wasting itself off into one long empty masturbation that is this life. . . . . .

 —O Voice! begone, tease me no more! i know that i make such a pathetic figure, unworthy even of your pity—let alone your charity!
 Angel, doppelganger, dare not open your masks before i open mine!—O vulgar mortality. . . strange horns that sang lowly in the depth of the night. . . . —O consciousness without body! sparks of divinity that came storming, magnificent as lightning, only to later vanish, as stupid as lightning!